N3VEM/OpenShack-ShackBox/packages_and_applications/packages.md

 # OpenShack-ShackBox

 In the N3VEM hamshack, the "shackBox" is the primary daily use shack computer.
 Below are the packages and any pertinent installation notes.
+This isn't a compresensive list of everything installed, but it's the things I find most pertinent to my Ham Radio Hobby.

 From a terminal always begin with